davejacobs/dna/README.md

 I've refactored this code recently, especially to remove sensitive information.
 I have not had access yet to fully test the refactored code on real data, so I'm not guaranteeing that everything works at the moment.

-If this code becomes sufficiently general, I'll consider publishing it as a gem.
+If this code becomes sufficiently general, I'll consider publishing it as a library.